joshborup/signed_and_unsigned_uploads_cloudinary/README.md

         axios.post(CLOUDINARY_UPLOAD_URL, formData).then(response => {
             console.log(response.data);
 ```
-Set state with the secure_url
+Set state with the secure url for the uploaded image that is sent back from cloudinary
 ```
             this.setState({
                 uploadedFileCloudinaryUrl: response.data.secure_url